LiveScribble/.github/profile/README.md

 - **Live presence** — see other users' cursors, selections, and names.
 - **Share-by-access** — Grant Access to Others for collaborative editing
 - **Offline-safe** — local-first architecture; edits are merged even if the server briefly disconnects.
+- **Scalable** — horizontal scaling with Redis Pub/Sub for multi-node setups.

 ## 🏗 How It Works